 Lake Nakuru National Park

-Lake Nakuru National Park is nestled along the shores of one of Kenya’s amazing Rift Valley lakes,
+Lake Nakuru National Park is located along the shores of one of Kenya’s startling Great Rift Valley lakes,

-Lake Nakuru National Park was established in 1961.
+Lake Nakuru National Park was created the year 1961.

 Lake Nakuru is one the Ramsar sites in Kenya